buruzaemon/natto-py/README.rst

 Next, try parsing the text with MeCab node parsing.
 A generator yielding the MeCab nodes lets you efficiently iterate over the output, without first materializing each and every resulting MeCab node instance.
-The generator returned allows access to more detailed information about to each morpheme.
+The MeCab nodes yielded allow access to more detailed information about to each morpheme.

 Here we use a `Python with statement`_ to automatically clean up after we finish node parsing with the MeCab tagger::